 A short history of rhinoplasty

-Rhinoplasty is one of the oldest forms of plastic surgery.
-The ancient Egyptians had techniques for reconstructing the nose, and the same was true of India in the sixth century B.C.
+Rhinoplasty is a very old form of surgery.
+The ancient Egyptians had techniques for reconstructing the nose, mainly for the benefit of convicted thieves whose noses had been cut off.
+In India in the sixth century B.C., for similar reasons, surgeons reshaped skin from the forehead or cheek of the patient.
 Techniques were also known to the ancient Romans.

 Charlotte’s best rhinoplasty surgeon

 The best rhinoplasty surgeon in Charlotte is Dr. Sean Freeman, who has been certified by two different boards of surgery.
-Since 1988 he has focused on facial plastic surgery, including rhinoplasty.
-If you want a nose job, call today.
+Since 1988 he has focused on facial plastic surgery.
+If you live in the Charlotte area and are interested in a nose job, schedule your appointment today.